apono-io/terraform-provider-apono/docs/data-sources/user_information_integrations.md

 ### Optional

 - `name` (String) Filters the returned integrations by their name.
 Partial matching is supported with asterisks for contains, starts with, and ends with. (e.g., "Google\*").
+Matching is case-insensitive.
 - `type` (String) Filters the returned integrations by their type.
 Partial matching is supported with asterisks for contains, starts with, and ends with. (e.g., "\*duty\*").
+Matching is case-insensitive.

 ### Read-Only